Leoocast/horde-game/docs/goblin_cards.md

 - Each Goblin death resolves separately at the moment it occurs.
 Combat does not batch Pashalik triggers until the end.
 - Damage uses the reusable `BURN` animation: source activation pulse, layered fireball travel, burn shader and spark burst on impact, floating damage number, and scorch plus smoke on a surviving target until end-step cleanup.
 - When Pashalik and another card react to the same Goblin death, each gets its own beat; they never resolve simultaneously.
-- Activated token creation remains pending a Horde activation policy.
+- Activated token creation is modeled but is not invoked in matches because the Horde has no generic activation policy.